frostwire/frostwire-jlibtorrent/README.md

 ./configure --enable-shared --enable-static --enable-debug --enable-python-binding --disable-deprecated-functions
 ```

+**Building the shared library**

 make libtorrent, and then, go to the [scripts/](https://github.com/frostwire/frostwire-jlibtorrent/tree/master/scripts) folder of our project and execute the [run_swig.sh](https://github.com/frostwire/frostwire-jlibtorrent/blob/master/scripts/run_swig.sh) script.
 The result will be a `libjlibtorrent.dylib` which you can then use on your Java project along with the [Java sources](https://github.com/frostwire/frostwire-jlibtorrent/tree/master/src/com/frostwire/jlibtorrent) of the frostwire-jlibtorrent api.
 Make sure the .dylib is on your project's java lib path.

-If you don't want to copy the frostwire-jlibtorrent java sources to your project, you can always create the `frostwire-jlibtorrent.jar` by using the gradle script in the scripts folder, just invoke `gradle build` and you will find the resulting `frostwire-jlibtorrent.jar` at `scripts/build/libs/frostwire-jlibtorrent.jar`.
+You can always clone the project to your development environment and add it to the build path of your project as a dependency (which would help us in the event you find a bug and you submit a pull request), or copy the sources directly in your project source folder, however you can always just create the `frostwire-jlibtorrent.jar` and add it to your buildpath and classpath by using the gradle script in the scripts folder.

+**Building the frostwire-jlibtorrent.jar**
+just invoke `gradle build` and you will find the resulting `frostwire-jlibtorrent.jar` at `scripts/build/libs/frostwire-jlibtorrent.jar`.